Tarnn/presidential-chauffeurs-node/README.md

 # Presidential Chauffeurs API

-This is the backend API for the Presidential Chauffeurs website.
+This is the production-ready API for the Presidential Chauffeurs website.
 It handles vehicle inquiries and email notifications.

 ## Features

 - Vehicle inquiry submission with email notifications
+- Professional HTML email templates
 - reCAPTCHA protection against spam
 - Rate limiting to prevent abuse
 - Comprehensive error handling and logging